codepath/compsci_guides/graphs/graph_traversals.md

 * [Detect a cycle in a graph](https://www.geeksforgeeks.org/detect-cycle-in-a-graph/)

 ## Breadth first search
 In **breadth first search**, we pick an arbitrary node as the root and explore each of its neighbors before visiting their children.
-Breadth first search is the better of the two algorithms at finding the shortest path between two nodes.
+Breadth first search is the better suited at finding the shortest path between two nodes.

 <img src="https://github.com/codepath/compsci_guides/blob/graphs/graphs/figures/bfs_graph.png" width="679" height="350"/>